Explicit constructions of optimal blocking sets and minimal codes: Acknowledgments

 \section{Acknowledgments}

 We would like to thank the organizers of DiGResS workshop at Ume\r{a}, 2024, where this research was initiated.
-Also, we would like to thank Peter Beelen, Alessandro Neri, and Tovohery H. Randrianarisoa for valuable discussions.
+Also, we would like to thank Peter Beelen, Alessandro Neri, and Tovohery H. Randrianarisoa for valuable discussions, and the anonymous referee for many useful comments and suggestions.